-‘Abject cruelty’: Review of 911 calls from Texas ICE detention facility reveals disturbing conditions
+‘Abject cruelty’: review of 911 calls from Texas ICE detention facility reveals disturbing conditions

 Key Takeaways

-- A review of 911 calls from Camp East Montana in El Paso reportedly details overcrowding, medical neglect, and malnutrition at the ICE detention site.
+- It has been reported that a Guardian review of 911 calls from Camp East Montana in El Paso documents allegations of overcrowding, medical neglect and malnutrition.

-What the records allegedly show
+What the 911 calls reportedly show

 Legal and policy context